ship-it-mind/cipher-chatbot/README.md

 ### Explore the DB Models in Our App

-In [`core/db/database.py`](https://github.com/Ahmed0Sultan/cipher-chatbot/blob/master/core/db/database.py), We can find that we create an instance of the DB and then create a session that we will use to do all the CRUD operations needed.
+In [`core/db/database.py`](https://github.com/Ahmed0Sultan/cipher-chatbot/blob/master/core/db/database.py), We can find that we created an instance of the DB and then create a session that will be used to do all the CRUD operations needed.

 ```python
 from sqlalchemy import create_engine